codeaches/codeaches.github.io/_posts/2018-12-27-Spring Boot-OAuth2 and Resource Server with jwt setup.md

 The Spring OAuth 2.0 Authorization mechanism manages and verifies the OAuth 2.0 tokens which are used to access the protected resources.
 The requests for the tokens are handled by Spring MVC controller endpoints.

-In this tutorial, let's setup a OAuth 2.0 Authorization server and a petstore service which is protected Resource Server.
+In this tutorial, let's setup a OAuth 2.0 Authorization server and a jwtpetstore service which is protected Resource Server.

 ### Table of contents {#table_of_contents}